nasermirzaei89/nasermirzaei89.github.io/_posts/2017-11-10-standup-meeting.md

 ### Step 2: Put Your Game Face on

 When people know what to expect, they tend to lose interest.
 Because daily stand-ups are routine by nature, you need to vary the routine in order to keep people engaged.
-For example, if your typical stand-up agenda includes going around the room clockwise and hearing from each person, think about putting everyone’s name in a hat and drawing to see who goes next.
-You can even make it more interesting by giving out prizes, such as a Starbucks gift card or some other [tchotchke](https://en.wikipedia.org/wiki/Tchotchke) for the “last one standing” (the last name picked).
+For example, if your typical stand-up agenda includes going around the room clockwise and hearing from each person, think about putting everyone's name in a hat and drawing to see who goes next.
+You can even make it more interesting by giving out prizes, such as a Starbucks gift card or some other [tchotchke](https://en.wikipedia.org/wiki/Tchotchke) for the "last one standing" (the last name picked).
 You may even want to take a note from "The Pee-Wee Herman Show" and have a daily **secret word** to keep people listening closely.

 {% include youtube.html id="gxMZgeBlqzQ" %}